Clayface: Post-Crisis

 In the Post-Crisis continuity, Karlo languishes in a prison hospital, when the current Clayface (Sondra Fuller) visits him out of curiosity.
 Karlo proposes an alliance between all living Clayfaces to kill Batman and did an attempt to resurrect Matt Hagen.
-He even arranges for a small piece of the remains of Matt Hagen to be gathered to make him a post-mortem member of the "Mud Pack", as the group called itself.
-Even though the "Mud Pack" is defeated, Karlo injects himself with blood samples from Preston Payne and Sondra Fuller, gaining the abilities to shapeshift and melt with a touch; he becomes the self-declared "Ultimate" Clayface.
+He even arranges for a small piece of the remains of Matt Hagen to be gathered to make him a post-mortem member of the "Mud Pack" as the group called itself.
+Even though the "Mud Pack" is defeated, Karlo injects himself with blood samples from Preston Payne and Sondra Fuller, gaining the abilities to shapeshift and melt with a touch; he becomes the self-declared "Ultimate Clayface".
 He is defeated by the combined efforts of Batman and Looker of the Outsiders by overloading his abilities, making him melt into the ground.
 He literally sinks into the Earth's crust when he loses control of his powers; he survives, however, and now his body sports crystals similar to quartz that endow him with greater power.
 Karlo escapes his underground prison when Gotham City is struck by a great cataclysm.
-He captures Batman and is about to kill him, but he gets into a feud with Mr. Freeze about who has a right to kill the Caped Crusader.
+He captures Batman and is about to kill him, but he gets into a feud with Mr. Freeze about who has a right to kill Batman.
 Using that distraction, Batman soundly defeats both of them.

-During the "No Man's Land" storyline, Karlo holds Poison Ivy prisoner in Robinson Park.
-After she is freed from her prison by Batman, Poison Ivy battles and defeats Karlo, sinking him deep into the ground.
-It appears that the Ultimate Clayface is destroyed in this battle.
+In Batman: No Man's Land, Karlo holds Poison Ivy prisoner in Robinson Park.
+After she is freed from her prison by Batman, Ivy battles and defeats Karlo, sinking him deep into the ground.
+Clayface is apparently destroyed in this battle.